 Klara Muhle, Gera?
 Hier ist Gera!
 27 Jahre nach der Wiedervereinigung.
 Tagung zur Zeitgeschichte und den Perspektiven Geras, 06.05.2017 Gera, in: H-Soz-Kult, 05.09.2017. www.hsozkult.de/conferencereport/id/tagungsberichte-7299

-Since March 2017 Julia Reinke has been a PhD candidate and research assistant at the Graduate School "The GDR and the European Dictatorships after 1945".
+From March 2017 to December 2020 Julia Reinke has been a PhD candidate and research assistant at the Graduate School "The GDR and the European Dictatorships after 1945".
 Having worked as a freelance historian (including museum and publishing work), she worked as a research assistant at the Leibniz Institute for the History and Culture of Eastern Europe (GWZO) in Leipzig from July 2016 until June 2017.
 In 2013 she was awarded the Scientific Prize of the Polish Ambassador in Munich for her final thesis West-German Relations towards Poland in the Early 1980s: Reactions to Solidarność and Martial Law against the Backdrop of the Cold War and German-Polish History.
 She has worked as a tutor, teaching assistant and student assistant at various chairs of the Institute of History in Freiburg.
 Julia Reinke studied early modern and modern history, economic and social history and political science at Albert Ludwigs University of Freiburg and Adam Mickiewicz University in Poznań.

 Asylum in State Socialism: Refugees from the Greek Civil War in the German Democratic Republic and the Polish People’s Republic